What Goes into Leading a Low-Waste Lifestyle?

 “I have structured the entire 12-week course over one-on-one sessions on WhatsApp,” she explains the process of the advocacy initiative project.
 “I broke down what I wanted to communicate, and I would give participants solutions on how to reduce different types of waste, where to buy products if they cannot be made at home, and where to buy the ingredients to make these products.
 I’d suggest additional media and resources for those who are curious to find out more, and I have also taken participants from Goa for more practical sessions, such as to help a waste management unit or to a kitchen garden to learn how to set one up, and so on.”

-While it started off as a Goa-centric initiative, it snowballed due to its remote nature; soon, Saritha had participants from all across the country, which also meant they were able to exchange the knowledge of local sustainable practices.
-A lot of people who attended the course, like Devaki Shinkre, went on to do constructive things around sustainability after attending the Wasteless Project; some went and had conversations with their respective village panchayats and tried to do their bit to build awareness, several intend to start YouTube channels about sustainability and one person even started an eco-store of her own in Mapusa, Medini Ecostore.
+While it started off as a Goa-centric initiative, it snowballed due to its remote nature; soon, Saritha had participants from all across the country, which also meant they were able to exchange their knowledge of local sustainable practices.
+A lot of people who attended the course, like Devaki Shinkre, went on to do constructive things around sustainability after attending the Wasteless Project; some went and had conversations with their respective village panchayats and tried to do their bit to build awareness, and several intend to start YouTube channels about sustainability and one person even started an eco-store of her own in Mapusa, Medini Ecostore.

 Ecoposro: Goa’s First Zero-Waste Store